IVF and Fertility Preservation Law Q&A Guidance

 Q-11.
 Does oocyte retrieval under the fertility preservation benefit count as an IVF cycle?

-No. Fertility preservation services are a separate benefit to preserve fertility when a medical treatment will directly or indirectly result in iatrogenic infertility and do not count towards the three-cycle limit on IVF benefits.
+No. Fertility preservation services are a separate benefit to preserve fertility when a medical treatment may directly or indirectly cause iatrogenic infertility and do not count towards the three-cycle limit on IVF benefits.

 IVF - Cost-Sharing & Limitations